-We have a great selection of holiday cottages in Ilfracombe including family-friendly properties, spaces to get away with friends and cosy boltholes for romantic weekends.
+We have a great selection of holiday cottages in Ilfracombe including family-friendly properties, dog-friendly homes and luxury cottages for the ultimate relaxing holiday.
 From contemporary apartments and houses with sea views to old watermills and stone retreats with swimming pools and hot tubs, you will find somewhere amazing to base yourself while you explore everything Ilfracombe has to offer.

 The food and drink:

 Known as the gastronomic capital of North Devon, some of the best chefs in the area are based here, a few having opened their own restaurants.
 Using locally-sourced ingredients including fresh fish and seafood from the harbour, delicious Exmoor meats and tasty cheeses, they are sure to offer something unique to the area that you haven’t tasted before.

 For comfort food, the tea room at Hele Corn Mill offers a scrumptious selection of cakes and scones freshly baked at the mill, and Nelly May’s Parlour, a traditional olde-worlde tea room on the High Street is just the place to sit back and rest awhile with one of their exquisite cakes.
 Thomas Carr is a big name in Ilfracombe, with a Seafood and Grill to his name as well as the Michelin-starred Thomas Carr @ The Olive Room, nestled amongst the historic fishermen’s cottages on Fore Street and offering fine dining in a typically relaxed Devon environment.